lilithali/vr-avatar-intervention/README.md

 ## Interaction Design

-The dialogue is structured around an externalised self-critical voice.
+The avatar represents an externalised version of the participant's self-critical voice.

-A typical interaction follows this progression:

-1. The **Critic** expresses a self-critical thought.
-2. The **Guide** helps the participant notice the thought without immediately arguing against it.
-3. The **Participant** responds to the critic and explores what the critical voice may be trying to protect them from.
-4. The interaction gradually shifts from confrontation towards curiosity and self-compassion.

-This structure allows the avatar to function as a virtual social other rather than simply presenting written therapeutic prompts.
+During the interaction, the avatar expresses self-critical thoughts directly to the participant.
+The participant then responds verbally to the avatar, allowing the internal critical voice to become something that can be observed and addressed as a separate conversational partner.

+As the dialogue progresses, the participant is encouraged to explore the intention behind the critical voice and respond from a more reflective and compassionate perspective.

+Guidance during the study was provided separately by the experimenter and was not part of the avatar system itself.
 ---

 ## Pilot Study

 The prototype was evaluated in a pilot study with **nine participants**.

-The purpose of the pilot was primarily to evaluate the interaction design and identify usability issues rather than to test clinical effectiveness.
+The pilot was used to assess the usability and presentation of the VR experience and to identify issues in the study procedure and avatar interaction.

-Participant feedback highlighted several areas for improvement, including:
+Participant feedback highlighted several areas for future improvement, including:

-- providing more context before the avatar conversation begins
+- providing clearer context before the avatar conversation begins
 - increasing eye contact between the avatar and participant
-- reducing interruptions from the guide during the main dialogue
+- reducing interruptions during the main conversation
-- separating guidance from the avatar conversation more clearly
+- separating experimenter guidance more clearly from the avatar dialogue
 - improving the clarity of questionnaire wording
-- exploring more personalised and responsive dialogue in future versions
+- exploring more personalised dialogue in future versions

-The feedback was used to guide subsequent iterations of the avatar behaviour and study procedure.
+The pilot primarily served as a feasibility and design evaluation rather than an assessment of clinical effectiveness.

 ---